 Spend a day exploring the city of Victoria, and attend a private reception at acclaimed natural history artist Robert Bateman’s museum.

 Itinerary - 8 Days

 Day 1 — Seattle, Washington

 Arrive in Seattle and embark the National Geographic Quest.

 Day 2 — Exploring the San Juan Islands

-Spend the day exploring the more remote of the San Juan Islands, an emerald-green archipelago off the coast of Washington that is ideal for kayaking, hiking, and exploring by Zodiac.
+Spend the day exploring the more remote San Juan Islands, an emerald-green archipelago off the coast of Washington that is ideal for kayaking, hiking, and exploring by Zodiac.
 Search for seals, sea lions, and sea otters in rocky inlets, and spot bald eagles while walking through dense forests.
 (B,L,D)